lrfinotti/MusicalSystems/README.md

     \end{tabular}

-<a id="org8ab2617"></a>
+<a id="org61ebdd5"></a>

 ## Class Elements

 We can also print all set classes while listing every element in each set class.
 (Long output!)

-For instance, let's look at out set classes of size four and their elements in the traditional system:
+For instance, let's look at out set classes of size four and their elements in the standard system:

 ```sage
 ce = ClassElements(4)